 - Make the most comments on the things you care about the most.
 That's probably the content of your course rather than details of grammar or punctuation.
 Students become confused and sometimes resentful when their papers are covered with scribbled corrections.

 - When you get the pile of papers, don't just plunge in with your red pen or your finger on the "comment" button.
 Look through the whole set (with your marking scale at hand), and get a sense of overall patterns.
 If you are co-marking with others, this is a good stage to meet and clarify expectations, perhaps working out a rubric on the spot if you don't have one already.
-(It's worthwhile to pay course TAs for this type of preliminary "benchmarking" meeting -- better than spending time later correcting off-target grading.)
+(It's worthwhile to pay course TAs for this type of preliminary "benchmarking" meeting—more efficient and much more enjoyable than spending time later correcting off-target grading.)

 - For marginal comments, using pencil lets you erase in case of second thoughts.
 Or word-process a list of comments matching numbers in the margins.